-Perfectly Personal Word Art Negative Space Mask 02 - Photoshop Elements Transcript

-© 2019 Jenifer Juris
+Perfectly Personal Word Art Negative Space Mask 02 - Photoshop Transcript © 2019 Jenifer Juris

-In this lesson, we're going to use the ellipse tool to help us add perfectly shaped negative space to our mask.
-It's going to be fun, but the steps are important.
-So make sure you watch closely.
+In this lesson we're going to use the ellipse tool to help us add perfectly shaped negative space to our mask.
+It's going to be fun, but the steps are important, so make sure you watch closely.

-So here I am in Photoshop elements.
+So here I am in Photoshop.
 I've already created a new document that is 12 inches by 12 inches at 300 pixels per inch with a white background.
 Press the letter D to reset the color chips to the default of black over white.
-Now I've also already opened mask zero seven dot PNG that can be found in the downloads for this lesson.
-So open that mask now and then once your mask is open, get the move tool.
-And on the document while holding down the shift key, click and drag the mask onto your working document and let go.
-Now click on the foreground color chip to open the color picker and choose a light gray color.
-I'm using hex number CCCCCC, and then click okay.
+Then I've also already opened mask zero seven dot PNG that can be found in the downloads for this lesson.
+You'll want to open that now.
+Once your mask is open, get the move tool and on the document while holding down the shift key, click and drag the mask onto your working document.
+Next, click on the foreground color chip to open the color picker and choose a light gray color.
+I'm going to use hex number CCCCCC, and then click okay.

 Since the main portion of this mask is circular, I wanted to have some extra fun with this.
 We're going to create a type layer that follows the bend of the circle.
 To do that, the first thing we need to do is get the ellipse tool.
-So in the tool options, set the style to none and the geometry options to fixed size.
+In the tool options, set the tool mode to shape, the fill to solid color, and the stroke to none.
+Click to open the path operations and choose new layer.
+And then click to open the geometry options and choose fixed size.
 Enter a width and height of three inches.
-And then click on the create a new shape layer icon.
-Now on the document, click and drag to create the circle, getting it as close as possible to the center of the mask.
+Also make sure align edges is checked.
+Then on the document, click and drag to create the circle and place it as close to the middle of your mask as possible, but the exact placement doesn't matter at the moment.